encode/httpcore/docs/contributing.md

 HTTP Core provides synchronous and asynchronous interfaces.
 As you can imagine, keeping two almost identical versions of code in sync can be quite time consuming.
-To work around this problem httpcore uses a technique called _unasync_, where the development is focused on the asynchronous version of the code and a script generates the synchronous version from it.
+To work around this problem HTTP Core uses a technique called _unasync_, where the development is focused on the asynchronous version of the code and a script generates the synchronous version from it.